 Since Brace, Gatarek, Musiela (1997), Jamshidian (1997), and Miltersen, Sandmann and Sondermann (1997), almost independently, initiated the development of the Libor market interest rate model, research has grown immensely towards improved models that fit market quotes of standard interest rate products such as cap and swaption prices for different strikes and maturities.
-As a matter of fact, while caps can be priced using a Black type formula and swaptions via closed form approximations with high accuracy, an important drawback of the market model is the impossibility of matching cap and swaption volatility smiles and skews observed in the markets.
+As a matter of fact, while caps can be priced using a Black type formula and swaptions via closed form approximations with high accuracy, an important drawback of the market model is the impossibility of matching cap and swaption volatility

+1Weierstrass Institute for Applied Analysis and Stochastics, Mohrenstr.
+39, 10117 Berlin, Germany. {belomest,schoenma}@wias-berlin.de.

+2Johann Wolfgang Goethe-Universität, Senckenberganlage 31, 60325 Frankfurt am Main, Germany. mathew@math.uni-frankfurt.de.

+^{}Partial support by the Deutsche Forschungsgemeinschaft through the SFB 649 'Economic Risk' and the DFG Research Center MATHEON 'Mathematics for Key Technologies' in Berlin is gratefully acknowledged.
+We thank Rohit Saraf (Columbia University) for perceptive remarks.

+smiles and skews observed in the markets.
 As a remedy, various alternatives to the standard Libor market model have been proposed.
 They can be roughly categorized into three streams: local volatility models, stochastic volatility models, and jump-diffusion models.
-Especially jump-diffusion and stochastic

-&lt;sup>1Weierstrass Institute for Applied Analysis and Stochastics, Mohrenstr.
-39, 10117 Berlin, Germany. {belomest,schoenma}@wias-berlin.de.

-&lt;sup>2Johann Wolfgang Goethe-Universität, Senckenberganlage 31, 60325 Frankfurt am Main, Germany. mathew@math.uni-frankfurt.de.

-$^{} \rm partial$ support by the Deutsche Forschungsgemeinschaft through the SFB 649 'Economic Risk' is gratefully acknowledged.

-volatility models are popular due to their economically meaningful behavior, and the greater flexibility they offer compared to local volatility models for instance.
+Especially jump-diffusion and stochastic volatility models are popular due to their economically meaningful behavior, and the greater flexibility they offer compared to local volatility models for instance.
 For local volatility Libor models we refer to Brigo and Mercurio (2006).
 Jump-diffusion models for assets go back to Merton (1976) and Eberlein (1998).
 Jamshidian (2001) developed a general semimartingale framework for the Libor process which covers the possibility of incorporating jumps as well as stochastic volatility.
-Specific jump-diffusion Libor models are proposed, among others, by Glasserman and Kou (2003) and Belomestny and Schoenmakers (2006).
+Specific jump-diffusion Libor models are proposed, among others, by Glasserman and Kou (2003) and Belomestry and Schoenmakers (2006).
 Levy Libor models are studied by Eberlein and Özkan (2005).
 Incorporation of stochastic volatility has been proposed by Andersen and Brotherton-Ratcliffe (2001), Piterbarg (2004), Wu and Zhang (2006), Zhu (2007).
+Recently, a Libor model with SABR stochastic volatility (Hagen et al. 2002) has attract some attention (Mercurio and Morini (2007)).